The other day, my friend Matt asked me how I discovered good books and how I chose what to read. Here are some thoughts:

-As for videos, if I find great speaker, I scour the web searching for any other videos that feature that speaker.
-When I first saw Bjorn Lomborg's TED talk, I immediately looked for other videos about him.
-From that point, I purchased his book "Cool It: The Skeptical Environmentalist's Guide to Global Warming (Vintage)" which is one of the best book purchases I have made.
-Another TED speaker is Steven Pinker.
+Sometimes I find good books through videos.
+If I find great TED talk for example that really makes me think, I look for other videos from that speaker.
+After a few really great videos, I will often buy their books.
+When I first saw Bjorn Lomborg's TED talk, I looked for other videos about him.
+Then, I purchased his book Cool It: The Skeptical Environmentalist's Guide to Global Warming which I very much enjoyed.
+I did the same thing after I watched one of Steven Pinker's TED talks.
 I now have 3 of his books.
-His books are not only fun but provide good cerebral exercise even though I disagree with much of what he writes.
-Milton Friedman is another great speaker whose videos persuaded me open my wallet.
-I have since purchased 4 books by Milton Friedman among which is Capitalism and Freedom: Fortieth Anniversary Edition—a great read.
-On the website Uncommon Knowledge—where great authors and thinkers are interviewed—I found out about "Victor Davis Hanson" who mainly writes about war and war history.
+Milton Friedman is another great speaker with whose online videos persuaded me open my wallet.
+I have since purchased 4 books by Milton Friedman among which is Capitalism and Freedom which I highly recommend.

-Part of finding books to read is simply finding the time to start books.
-The best advice that I have ever heard about reading books is by Tyler Cowen who said, “We should treat books a little more like we treat TV channels.”
+One strategy for finding books is to not feel obligated to finish the ones we are currently reading.
+I like this quote by Tyler Cowen who said, “We should treat books a little more like we treat TV channels.
 Many readers have the urge to finish whatever they start.
 This urge is non-productive.
-“People have this innate view — it comes from friendship and marriage — that commitment is good.
-Which I agree with,” he says.
-That view shouldn’t, he says, carry over to inanimate objects.”
+People have this innate view — it comes from friendship and marriage — that commitment is good.
+That view shouldn’t," he says, "carry over to inanimate objects.”
 If we find that the book we are reading is uninteresting or has low relative value, we should immediately stop and read something else.
 What we have read is a sunk cost as they say in economics.
 We should begin reading with the question, "Is this the best available thing in the world that I could be reading right now?"
 It is okay to start a lot of books and not finish most of them.